a-patel/LiteXEmail/README.md

     "Email": "--- REPLACE WITH YOUR Email ---", "DisplayName": "--- REPLACE WITH YOUR DisplayName ---", "Host": "--- REPLACE WITH Host Host ---",
-    "Port": "--- REPLACE WITH YOUR Port (int) ---", "Username": "--- REPLACE WITH YOUR Username ---", "Password": "--- REPLACE WITH YOUR Password ---", "EnableSsl": "--- REPLACE WITH YOUR EnableSsl (boolean) ---", "UseDefaultCredentials": "--- REPLACE WITH YOUR UseDefaultCredentials (boolean) ---" },
+    "Port": 587, //"--- REPLACE WITH YOUR Port (int) ---",
+    "Username": "--- REPLACE WITH YOUR Username ---", "Password": "--- REPLACE WITH YOUR Password ---", "EnableSsl": true, //"--- REPLACE WITH YOUR EnableSsl (boolean) ---", "UseDefaultCredentials": false //"--- REPLACE WITH YOUR UseDefaultCredentials (boolean) ---" },

   //LiteX SendGrid settings
   "SendGridConfig": {
     "SendGridApiKey": "--- REPLACE WITH YOUR SendGridApiKey ---" },

-  //LiteX MailKit settings
-  "MailKitConfig": {
-    "Email": "--- REPLACE WITH YOUR Email ---", "DisplayName": "--- REPLACE WITH YOUR DisplayName ---", "Host": "--- REPLACE WITH Host Host ---",
-    "Port": "--- REPLACE WITH YOUR Port (int) ---", "Username": "--- REPLACE WITH YOUR Username ---", "Password": "--- REPLACE WITH YOUR Password ---", "EnableSsl": "--- REPLACE WITH YOUR EnableSsl (boolean) ---", "UseDefaultCredentials": "--- REPLACE WITH YOUR UseDefaultCredentials (boolean) ---" },

   //LiteX AmazonSES settings